 Do Cesky Terriers make good family pets?

-How can you tell if a Cesky Terrier will be a good fit for your household?
+How can you tell if a Cesky Terrier will be a good fit for your home?

-Since they’re accomplished diggers, they outdoor space needs to be secure against breakout attempts!
+Since they’re accomplished diggers, the outdoor space needs to be secure against breakout attempts!

-Ceskies are an especially good match for people interested in terrier dog sports such as Earthdog.
+Ceskies are a good match for people interested in terrier dog sports such as Earthdog.